AUVSL/mujoco_sim/README.md

 2) Model errors when using a custom controller
 - Specify the controller in `robot.yaml`
 - Load the URDF to the parameter server **after** spawning the mujoco_sim node

+3) `git@github.com: Permission denied (publickey). fatal: Could not read from remote repository.
+Please make sure you have the correct access rights and the repository exists.`
+- Ensure that you have an SSH key setup for your GitHub account by following the steps listed in the [GitHub wiki](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 ## Software architecture
 ![Picture](docs/html/mj__main_8cpp__incl.png)